jeromede/rtc.pa/README.md

 - Work item types and workflows must be "compatible".
 - Only work items from the considered PA are taken into account (no link to items in other project areas for example).
+- Hence, the only links taken into account are the ones between work items inside the read PA.
 - History in the target PA will show the user the tool uses to log in and the timestamps will correspond to when the objects are written.
-(But see workaround below.)
+See a workaround below.
 - Timelines (development lines, iterations) will be re-created in the target project area.
 The write program doesn’t try to reuse existing development lines or iterations if some exist (and then, they should probably be archived).
 Note: they should probably be renamed as the writing program puts a index in the ID/name.
-- Links between work items inside the read PA are the only one taken into account.
 - If a user is not part of the source project area anymore, and can’t be found in the input matching file, s·he will be replaced by the user running the program.
 - Who resolves a work item will be the user running the migration tool (who is the one triggering the state change action).
 See below for the a workaround to see who did it originally.